kawansoft/aceql-http-client-jdbc-driver/README.md

 ## AceQL Server Side compatiblity

-This 1.0 SDK version is compatible with both  server side AceQL HTTP v1.0 and  AceQL HTTP v2.0.
+This 2.0 SDK version is compatible with AceQL HTTP server side v2.0.
+It is not compatible with AceQL HTTP server side v1.0.

 ## License